Sherman Zwicker: History

 Owned by Zwicker and Co., Sherman Zwicker was built to fish the Grand Banks of Newfoundland from dories from the ports of Lunenburg, Nova Scotia.
-When it became too difficult to fill all 11 dories with crew, she fished from the port of Glovertown, Newfoundland (1959–1968).
+When it became too difficult to fill all 11 dories with crew, she was sold to Captains Maxwell and James Burry, a father and son.
+It fished from the port of Glovertown, Newfoundland (1959–1968).
 In 1959 she fished eight dories with a crew of 18, all from Newfoundland.
 Before ice and refrigeration were available, in order to preserve the fish they caught these schooners would salt their fish.
 In the 1950s and 1960s fishing trawlers were being built and became more lucrative.
 The number of Grand Banks schooners greatly declined from approximately a hundred to only fifteen still fishing.
 In 1963 the political upheaval in Haiti cut off one of the main salt fish markets and this left a huge decrease in the sales for salt fish.

 Sherman Zwicker was then sold to George McEvoy of Maine in 1968.
 His plan was to restore her to her original condition.
 Today, she is a fully operational traveling museum that visits the Maine Maritime Museum in Bath, Maine, regularly.
 She frequently participates in tall ship festivities along the Eastern Seaboard and continues to visit her original home port in Nova Scotia and Newfoundland.

 Design

-Designed by William James Roué, the Sherman Zwicker is a nearly identical twin of Roué’s most famous hull, the Bluenose – widely considered the fastest racing schooner ever built.
-While the Bluenose split her time between racing and fishing, the Sherman Zwicker’s true purpose was to prolong the working life of the saltbank fleet; therefore, slight modifications were made to her rigging and propulsion to increase efficiency.
+Designed by William James Roué, the Sherman Zwicker is a nearly identical twin of Roué's most famous hull, the Bluenose – widely considered the fastest racing schooner ever built.
+While the Bluenose split her time between racing and fishing, the Sherman Zwicker's true purpose was to prolong the working life of the saltbank fleet; therefore, slight modifications were made to her rigging and propulsion to increase efficiency.
 This left her with the sleek purpose built racing hull of Bluenose, paired with a substantial Fairbanks Morse diesel engine, and a more compact, easier to tend rig.
 At the time she was a considered a modern transition vessel (vessels transitioning from sails to diesel power), and as such was one of the first and last of a kind.
 Her keel was laid at the renowned Smith and Rhuland Shipyard in Lunenburg, Nova Scotia where she was built by hand using heavy timbers of old growth Canadian elm.
 She was indeed the last of a fleet of hundreds of large wooden schooners fishing the Grand Banks and moving cargoes of fish and salt in the North Atlantic to South America.